Gounlaf/PowerRoute/README.md

 Returns true if the value from the input source matches a regular expression received as argument.

 ### Actions

+### Goto

+This is a default action that is always added, it's identifier is the string 'goto'.
+It allow to jump the execution to another node.
+It's argument is the name of the node to execute.

 #### DisplayFile